ma7fe/tiktok-download-without-watermark/README.md

 # tiktok-download-without-watermark

-Hello! 👋 This is fast private API to download music and videos without watermark from TikTok.
+Hello! 👋 This is fast private API to download music and videos without watermark from TikTok in 2021 ⚡️

 You don't need to use X-Gorgon and X-Khronos 🥳